RocketCamEvans/Abyssal-Invaders/dungeon_crawler_api/README.md

 - Players can move **north**, **south**, **east**, **west** between connected rooms
 - Use **up** to climb staircases to the next floor
 - Each room has 1-3 random connections to other rooms
+- **Bidirectional movement** - players can backtrack to rooms they came from
 - Moving to new rooms awards small amounts of exploration gold

 ### Combat